ankitjain8959/go/README.md

 	BirthDate   time.Time `json:"birthDate"` // time.Time is a built-in type in Go for handling date and time }

-// The struct tags (e.g., json:"statusCode" or bson:"statusCode,omitempty") are used to control how the struct fields are serialized to JSON or other formats.
+// The struct tags (e.g., json or bson etc) are used to control how the struct fields are serialized/deserialized to.

-// Using json:"statusCode" tag specify how the field will be named when the struct is converted to JSON.
+// Using json tag specify how the field will be named when the struct is converted to JSON.
 For example, StatusCode will appear as statusCode in the JSON output.

-// Using bson:"statusCode,omitempty" tag specify how the field will be named when the struct is converted to BSON (Binary JSON, used in MongoDB).
-The omitempty option means that if the field has a zero value (like an empty string or zero integer), it will be omitted from the BSON output.
+// Using bson tag specify how the field will be named when the struct is converted to BSON (Binary JSON, used in MongoDB).

-// Using omitempty tags allows omitting the field from JSON if it has a zero value.
+// Using omitempty option allows omitting the field from JSON/BSON etc if it has aan empty value (defined as false, 0, nil pointer, nil interface value & any array, slice, map, or string of length zero.)
 ```

 # Interface in Go